20 FAQs people ask about starting a business.

 7. How do I start a new company?

 The easiest way is to ask your legal advisor to handle it for you.
-You will need to choose a name which is not already being used (see 15).
-You will also need to provide details of the members (shareholders), directors and, if the company is to have one – it is optional for a private company - a company secretary (see 8).
+You will need to choose a business name which is not already being used (see 15).
+You will also need to provide details of the members (shareholders), directors and, if the company is to have one - it is optional for a private company - the company secretary (see 8).

 You need advice if you want to include special terms to suit your circumstances in your company’s articles of association, or a shareholders’ agreement (see 11).